simplejson/simplejson/index.rst

    unescaped control characters are parse errors, if ``False`` then control characters will be allowed in strings.

+   *handle_datetime* if specified with a true value will activate the recognition of JSON strings containing ISO formatted timestamps, dates and times that will be decoded as :class:`datetime.datetime`, :class:`datetime.date` and :class:`datetime.time` respectively.

+   .. versionchanged:: 3.4.0
+      *handle_datetime* is new in 3.4.0.

    .. method:: decode(s)

       Return the Python representation of *s* (a :class:`str` or